siddharthkoli/Obsidian-Git-Sync/Java FAQs.md

 -   **void**: It is the return type of the method.
 Void defines the method which will not return any value.
 -   **main**: It is the name of the method which is searched by JVM as a starting point for an application with a particular signature only.
 It is the method where the main execution occurs.
 -   **String args[]**: It is the parameter passed to the main method.

+### **Q3.
+Why Java is platform independent?**

+Java is called platform independent because of its byte codes which can run on any system irrespective of its underlying operating system.